SAMUD/bbs-fw/README.md

 ### BBS02B
 This firmware is suspected to be incompatible with older BBS02 controllers.
-If you have a newer BBS02Bs work great, but if you have an older controller it might not be a good idea to flash this firmware.
+Newer BBS02Bs work great, but if you have an older controller it might not be a good idea to flash this firmware.

 Revision | MCU          | Released    | Comment
 -------- | ------------ | ----------- | --------------------